Building network analysis tools

 This gives us a busy chart, but thanks to the KeyLines standard layout we can start to pick out patterns.

-There’s some clusters, representing large numbers of hosts connected to an individual router.
-These could be bottlenecks, or devices on which there’s a disproportionate dependency.
+There are some clusters, representing large numbers of hosts connected to an individual router.
+These could be bottlenecks or devices on which there’s a disproportionate dependency.
 A failure of, or attack on, one of these would cause problems.

-An advantage of visually analysing this data as a graph is the ability it gives to run social network analysis measures.
+An advantage of using graph-based network analysis tools is the ability they give to run social network analysis measures.
 These help us uncover a network’s most important nodes.

 Here we’ve calculated the significance of nodes based on the number of incoming links from any distance.
 It’s another way to perform impact analysis and uncover nodes that are heavily relied upon.